 Yellowstone is a popular destination for travelers from all over the world, attracting upwards of 4 million visitors each year, most of whom visit in July and August.
 This is due to the summer bringing the warmest weather.
 The best way to avoid crowds is to avoid popular destinations during the middle of the day or to hike.
 On average, hiking at least 3 miles will get you away from most crowds.
 Yellowstone has tons of beautiful hiking trails for all skill levels!

-Decide on a Ceremony Location
+Decide on a Wedding Ceremony Location

 Choosing a ceremony location is a big and exciting decision!
 Where you have your ceremony will depend on several factors, including the size of your elopement (will you be bringing anyone with you?) and what time of year you want to get married, as some areas of the park are not accessible during the winter months.